 No more vicious than golden retrievers, beagles or other popular dogs!
 In yearly tests of over 240 dog breeds by the American Temperament Testing Society (ATTS), pit bulls consistently achieve a passing rate that's as good or better than the other most popular breeds.
 How did your favorite breed do?
 Check here: ATTS.org

 In the ATTS test, a dog is put through a series of confrontational situations.
 Any sign of panic or unprovoked aggression leads to failure of the test.
 The achievement of pit bulls in this study disproves once and for all the old tired belief that pit bulls are inherently aggressive to people.
-Like any breed of dog, a healthy pit bull that is properly raised will reflect the good care his owners have invested in him.
-Photo credit: Carol Guzy, Washington Post.
+Like any breed of dog, a healthy pit bull that is raised and managed responsibly will reflect the good care his owners have invested in him.

-No. Healthy pit bulls with stable temperaments are succeeding in countless homes across the continent.
-Dogs that bite people are typically troubled individuals, set up to fail by irresponsible and/or reckless owners who've ignored or disregarded the classic warning signs that come with nearly any dog bite.
-In general, biting dogs have been set up to fail by improper handling, abuse and/or damaged genetics.
+Dogs of any breed type that bite people are typically troubled, frightened or highly stressed individuals, set up to fail by irresponsible and/or reckless owners who've ignored or disregarded the classic warning signs that come with nearly any dog bite.
+Bites can result from improper handling, abuse, damaged genetics or all of the above.
 Profiling dog breeds works against the goal of reducing dog bites.
 Bite prevention education resources such as these offered by the AVMA can help build safe, humane communities without resorting to the kind of ineffective paranoia that comes from targeting select breeds.
 For a well researched source of information on canine aggression, visit The National Canine Research Council

 Don't Pit Bulls have LOCKING JAWS?